 To close a Petty Cash Fund:

-Count, reconcile and replenish the Petty Cash Fund.
+Count, reconcile, and replenish the Petty Cash Fund.

-The custodian submits a Close Fund form for petty cash, which is located on the USFSCO Petty Cash & Change Funds website.

-Submitting the form automatically generates an email to the unit head/supervisor/delegate who must reply indicating whether or not they approve the Petty Cash Fund closure.
+The custodian submits a Close Fund form for petty cash.
+Submitting the form automatically generates an email to the unit head, supervisor, or delegate who must reply indicating whether they approve the Petty Cash Fund closure.

-Give the USFSCO cashier the total amount of the Petty Cash Fund.
+Give the University Bursar cashier the total amount of the Petty Cash Fund.
 Tell them that you are the Petty Cash Fund custodian and you are closing the fund.

-Retain the closure form and cashier receipt for your records.
+Retain the closure form and cashier receipt for your unit’s records.

 Forms Used in this Procedure